GabrielJuliao/wavypy/README.md

 Extract waveform data from audio files with ease and precision.

-WavyPy is a Python tool that processes audio files (e.g., MP3, WAV) and extracts waveform data, saving it as a structured JSON file.
-Whether you're visualizing audio for a web app, analyzing sound patterns, or debugging audio processing pipelines, this tool provides a fast, flexible, and reliable solution.
+WavyPy is a Python tool designed to process audio files (e.g., MP3, WAV) and extract waveform data, saving it as a structured JSON file.
+Whether you're visualizing audio for a web app, analyzing sound patterns, or debugging audio processing pipelines, WavyPy offers a fast, flexible, and reliable solution.

 ---

 ## Features

-- **High Performance**: Uses NumPy for optimized waveform processing.
+- **High Performance**: Utilizes NumPy for optimized waveform processing.
 - **Flexible Scaling**: Choose between samples per pixel, pixels per second, or duration-based scaling.
-- **Multi-Channel Support**: Process stereo or mono audio, with options to split or mix channels.
+- **Multi-Channel Support**: Process stereo or mono audio with options to split or mix channels.
 - **Readable Output**: Saves waveform data in a well-structured JSON format.
 - **Command-Line Interface**: Simple CLI with detailed help and options.
-- **Extensible**: Modular design for easy customization or integration.
+- **Extensible**: Modular design for easy customization and integration.

 ---